mfurnival-star/pcap2mermaid/README.md

 - **Mermaid bottom actors**: Hidden by default (i.e., `%%{init: { "sequence": { "mirrorActors": false } }}%%` at top).
 Use `--show-bottom-actors` to display.
 - **Logging**: Only errors are shown by default.
 Use `--verbose` for info/debug logs.
 - **Participants declared**: Only those actually involved in SIP messages are declared unless `--all-participants` is set.
+- **Participant order**: By default, participants are ordered by their first appearance in the SIP flow, so the initiator is always leftmost and the flow is visually intuitive.

 ---